wp-plugins/neoncrm-events-widget/readme.txt

 = 0.13 =
 * Update to stay compatible with changes made to NeonCRM.
 The plugin may not work properly without this update.
 * Adds new filters that correspond with NeonCRM's web publish settings

+= 0.14 =
+* Fixes an bug that prevents Category filtering from working